zipvilization/Zipvilization/status/index.md

 Treasury mechanics are already defined within the SOLUM architecture.

-The definitive operational wallets have not yet been created.
+The definitive Treasury and operational wallet addresses have not yet been created.

-Clean wallets will be created specifically for their intended roles before Genesis.
+New wallets will be created specifically for their intended roles before Genesis.

 Genesis does not depend on Treasury funding.